Warner out of India Test with concussion

 Australia opener David Warner has been ruled out of the rest of the second Test against India with concussion.

-The 36-year-old, who will be replaced by Matt Renshaw, was hit on the helmet by a Mohammed Siraj bouncer while making 15 on day one on Friday.
+The 36-year-old, who will be replaced by Matt Renshaw, also sustained a fractured elbow on day one, putting him in doubt for the rest of the series.

+Warner was hit on the elbow and on the helmet by Mohammed Siraj while making 15 on Friday.

-Although he continued to bat after the blow, Warner did not field later in the day and has failed a concussion test.
+Although he continued to bat after the blows, Warner did not field later in the day and failed a concussion test.

+Scans later showed he has suffered a small hairline fracture to his left elbow, which could prevent him playing in the third and fourth Tests.

 India resumed on 21-0 on Saturday in Delhi, trailing by 242 in reply to Australia's 263.